 Toddlers and Twos

-The classroom routine allows for busy, active times and calm, quieter moments.
-Teachers carefully select activities and materials based on the children’s developmental level and their interests.
+The classroom routine allows for busy, active times and quiet moments.
+Teachers carefully select activities and materials based on the children’s developmental level and interests.
 Children choose their learning centers, such as dramatic play, blocks, sensory experiences, books, and manipulatives.
-Each class gathers daily for group time to connect as a classroom community and further both cognitive and social growth.
+Each class gathers daily for group time to connect as a classroom community and further cognitive and social growth.

 During the pandemic, FUMP will suspend our enrichment programming as per Covid recommended protocols.

 Enrichment is a key element of our program.
 We bring our downtown neighbors into the school for the children to experience unique Austin experiences.
 We have the Austin Public Library visit us for story hour.
-The Austin Nature Center brings their traveling education program to us; insects, amphibians, reptiles, birds, fossils, and more.
+The Austin Nature Center brings its traveling education program to us; insects, amphibians, reptiles, birds, fossils, and more.
 We have visits from the Austin Fire Department, the DPS State Mounted Patrol, and more.
-Also, our Prekindergarten classes travel on field trips, via Cap Metro buses.
+Also, our Pre-kindergarten classes travel via Cap Metro buses on field trips.
 They explore UT Austin and attend children’s theater performances at Zach Scott Theatre.
-We carefully craft enrichment that is age-appropriate, enhances children’s learning, and gives a nod to our unique location in the heart of downtown Austin.
+We carefully craft age-appropriate enrichment that enhances children’s learning and gives a nod to our unique location in the heart of downtown Austin.

 Want even more information about a play-based program?

 Read the director’s article about the FUMP DEVELOPMENTAL PHILOSOPHY

 and how it meets individual children’s needs in the classroom setting.